Part VI

 On Navigating a Culture of Weaponized Fragility

-We write in a moment where trauma language is finally on the table.
+Trauma language is more available now.
 That’s necessary.
 It can also be misused.
-Two distortions often dominate:
+Two distortions show up often enough to name:

 - The Reactionary Distortion: Claims of harm are dismissed as manipulation.
-Real wounds are ignored because we’ve been burned too many times.
+Real wounds are ignored because we’ve been burned too often.

 Weaponized Fragility is not a synonym for trauma response or for someone naming harm.
 Do not use this framing to invalidate pain or “win” a narrative.
 Use it to protect consent, boundaries, and shared reality, especially in yourself.

 The Path of the Dragon walks between these extremes.
-We honor pain without surrendering reality.
-We name manipulation without dismissing suffering.
-We hold boundaries as acts of love, not violence.
+We honor pain without surrendering reality, and we hold boundaries as acts of love.

-The Prism of Impact and the Victimhood Vortex help keep dignity, consent, and shared reality intact when charge rises.
+The Prism of Impact helps separate what happened from what a nervous system added, and the Victimhood Vortex names when suffering starts functioning as leverage.
+Together, they help keep dignity, consent, and shared reality intact when charge rises.

 Living-Consent — Quick Refresher